 One of the themes for a course is global citizenship.
 Research shows that themes provide content, context, and purpose for writing courses.
 Past themes have included food, language, sustainability, sports, technology, education, new media, and global citizenship.
-As it relates to our theme of global citizenship, six related content areas are to be addressed: writing, critical thinking, logical reasoning, oral communication, reading, and research.
+As it relates to our theme of global citizenship, five related content areas are

-I. Writing: Students are required to write a series of essays informed by research and articulating fully developed arguments about complex issues related to a course theme.
-Assignments emphasize those skills and activities in writing and thinking that produce the critical essay and persuasive essay, each of which demands analysis, interpretation, and evaluation.
-ENGL 2 requires a minimum of 6000 words, at least 4000 of which must be in revised final draft form.
+I) Writing: You will write a series of essays informed by research and articulating fully developed arguments about complex issues.
+Assignments emphasize those skills and activities in writing and thinking that produce the persuasive argument and the critical essay, each of which demands analysis, interpretation, and evaluation.
+Writing assignments give you repeated practice in prewriting, organizing, writing, revising, and editing.
+This class requires a minimum of 6000 words, at least 4000 of which must be in revised final draft form.